TMS Anxiety Therapy In St. Louis, MO | Palmier TMS

 Conclusion

-We have reviewed what is anxiety and how to detect this problem.
+We have reviewed what anxiety is and how to detect this problem.
 But more importantly, there are many strategies to work around this condition.
-The best part is that you don’t need invasive procedures.
+The best part is that you do not need invasive procedures.
 Mild cases sometimes improve without medications.

 Transcranial magnetic stimulation is a coadjuvant treatment for this and other mental health problems.
 It does not replace conventional therapy but increases the success rate in relieving the symptoms.
 If you are considering TMS for anxiety disorders, talk to your doctor about it.
 More importantly, do not discontinue medical treatment without clearance and expert supervision.